Rust Style Guide

 Prefer line-breaking at an assignment operator (either = or +=, etc.) rather than at other binary operators.

-If line-breaking at a binary operator (including assignment operators) where the first operand spans multiple lines, use the base indentation of the last line of the first operand, and indent relative to that:
+If line-breaking an assignment operator where the left-hand side spans multiple lines, use the base indentation of the last line of the left-hand side, and indent the right-hand side relative to that:

 #![allow(unused)]